klauer/epics-sumo-mirror/doc/reference-sumo-build.rst

 This command must be followed by a *filename*.

-new [BUILDTAG]
+new {BUILDTAG}
 ++++++++++++++

 This command creates a new build.
-It must be followed by a :term:`buildtag`.
+It may be followed by a :term:`buildtag`.
+If the :term:`buildtag` is not given, a new unique :term:`buildtag` is generated.
+Generated :term:`buildtags` have the form "AUTO-nnn".
 Note that options "--db", --partialdb" and "--builddb" are mandatory for this command.

 partialdb [BUILDTAG]
 ++++++++++++++++++++